 - d. c.
 "Unlawful" removal or confinement.
-A removal or confinement is unlawful within the meaning of this section and of sections 2C:13-2 and 2C:13-3, if: - (1) it It is accomplished by force, threat, or deception; or, - (2) in In the case of a person who is under the age of 14 or is incompetent, if it is accomplished without the consent of a parent, guardian, or other person responsible for general supervision of his welfare. - e. d.
-It is an affirmative defense to a prosecution under paragraph (4) of subsection b. paragraph (5)(D) of subsection a. of this section, which must be proved by clear and convincing evidence, that: - (1) The actor reasonably believed that the action was necessary to preserve the victim from imminent danger to his, or her, welfare. - (A) However, no No defense shall be available pursuant to this subsection if the actor does not, as soon as reasonably practicable but in no event more than 24 hours after taking a victim under his protection give notice of the victim's location to:
+A removal or confinement is unlawful within the meaning of this section and of sections 2C:13-2 and 2C:13-3, if: - (1) it is accomplished by force, threat, or deception; or, - (2) in the case of a person victim who is under the age of 14 or is incompetent, if it is accomplished without the consent of a parent, guardian, or other person responsible for general supervision of his the victim's welfare. - e. d.
+It is an affirmative defense to a prosecution under paragraph (4) of subsection b. paragraph (3)(D) of subsection a. of this section, which must be proved by clear and convincing evidence, that: - (1) The actor reasonably believed that the action was necessary to preserve the victim from imminent danger to his the victim's, welfare. - (A) However, no defense The defense set forth in subsection d.(1) above shall not be available pursuant to this subsection if the actor does not, as soon as reasonably practicable but in no event more than 24 hours after taking a victim under his, or her, protection give notice of the victim's location to: - (i) the The police department of the municipality where the victim resided, - $\underline{\text{(ii)}}$ the $\underline{\text{The}}$ office of the county prosecutor in the county where the victim resided, or - (iii) the The Division of Child Protection and Permanency in the Department of Children and Families; - (2) The actor reasonably believed that the taking or detaining of the victim was consented to by a parent, or by an authorized State agency; or - (3) The victim, being at the time of the taking or concealment not less than 14 years old, was taken away at his own volition by his parent and without purpose to commit a criminal offense with or against the victim. - f. e.
+(1) It is an affirmative defense to a prosecution under paragraph (4) of subsection b. paragraph (3)(D) of subsection a. of this section that a parent having the right of custody reasonably believed he, or she, was fleeing from imminent physical danger from the other parent., provided that the parent having custody, as soon as reasonably practicable:

-- (i) the The police department of the municipality where the victim resided, - (ii) the The office of the county prosecutor in the county where the victim resided, or - (iii) the The Division of Child Protection and Permanency in the Department of Children and Families; - (2) The actor reasonably believed that the taking or detaining of the victim was consented to by a parent, or by an authorized State agency; or - (3) The victim, being at the time of the taking or concealment not less than 14 years old, was taken away at his own volition by his parent and without purpose to commit a criminal offense with or against the victim. - f. e.
-(1) It is an affirmative defense to a prosecution under paragraph (4) of subsection b. paragraph (5)(D) of subsection a. of this section that a parent having the right of custody reasonably believed he, or she, was fleeing from imminent physical danger from the other parent., provided that the parent having custody, as soon as reasonably practicable: - (1) (2) No defense shall be available pursuant to this subsection if the parent having custody does not, as soon as reasonably practicable: Gives - (A) Give notice of the victim's location to: - (i) the The police department of the municipality where the victim resided, - (ii) the The office of the county prosecutor in the county where the victim resided, or - (iii) the The Division of Child Protection and Permanency in the Department of Children and Families; or - (2) (B) Commences Commence an action affecting custody in an appropriate court. - f.
+- (1) (2) The defense set forth in subsection e.(1) above shall not be available if the parent having the right of custody does not, as soon as reasonably practicable: Gives - (A) Give notice of the victim's location to: - (i) the The police department of the municipality where the victim resided, - (ii) the The office of the county prosecutor in the county where the victim resided, or - (iii) the The Division of Child Protection and Permanency in the Department of Children and Families; or - (2) (B) Commences Commence an action affecting custody in an appropriate court. - f.
 "Harm", as used in subsections b. and c. of this section, means: - (1) bodily injury, serious bodily injury, or significant bodily injury as defined in N.J.S.
-2C:11-1; - (2) substantial or enduring emotional harm; or, 41 - (3) substantial or enduring psychological harm.
-42 - g.
+2C:11-1; - (2) substantial or enduring emotional harm; or, 46 - (3) substantial or enduring psychological harm.47 - g.
 "Parent", As as used in subsections d. and e. and f. of this section, "parent" means a parent, guardian or other lawful custodian of a victim.